 Boom Lift Certification Requirements

 OSHA has created a set of requirements that all employers must follow who hire boom lift operators.
 According to OSHA, employers must provide a safe working environment that is free of hazards, which includes allowing only employees who are trained and certified to work with boom lifts.
 Boom lift certification is very important in the eyes of OSHA, and they fine and penalize workplaces that neglect to provide this essential education.
-For willful violations, like allowing an untrained worker to operate boom lifts, fines can reach up to $126, 749!
+For willful violations, like allowing an untrained worker to operate boom lifts, fines can reach over $100,000

-Luckily, we make it a breeze to stay compliant with OSHA regulations, stay on their good side, and avoid penalties.
+We make it a breeze to stay compliant with OSHA regulations and avoid penalties.
 You only need to purchase boom lift certification training one time for all of your operators.
-And along with our initial aerial lift training, you get free renewals for life!
+And along with our initial aerial lift training, you get free boom license renewals for life!
 With so many benefits for employers and employees, CMO is the smart choice for getting your aerial boom lift certification or boom lift license.
 If you have any questions about our boom lift certification programs, give CMO a call today at (602) 277-0615.

 Don’t wait!
-Get your employees certified with boom lift certification today!
+Get your boom lift certification online today.
+Get started now!